Pierre Toussaint: Marriage and family

-On August 5, 1811, Toussaint married Juliette Noel, an enslaved woman 20 years his junior, after purchasing her freedom.
+On August 5, 1811, Toussaint married Juliette Noel, a slave woman 20 years his junior, after purchasing her freedom.
 For four years, they continued to board at the Nicolas house.
 They adopted Euphemia, the daughter of his late sister Rosalie, who had died of tuberculosis, raising the girl as their own.
 They provided for her education and music classes.
 In 1815, Nicolas and his wife moved to the American South.

 Together, the Toussaints began a career of charity among people experiencing poverty in New York City, often taking baked goods to the children of the Colored Orphan Asylum and donating money to its operations.

 Charity

 Watercolor on ivory from about 1825.

 Toussaint attended daily Mass for 66 years at St. Peter's in New York.
 He owned a house on Franklin Street, where the Toussaints sheltered orphans and fostered numerous boys in succession.
 Toussaint supported them in getting an education and learning a trade; he sometimes helped them get their first jobs through his connections in the city.
 He raised funds for the first Catholic orphanage in New York, opened by the Sisters of Charity, in spite of the fact that it served only white children.

 They also organized a credit bureau, an employment agency, and a refuge for priests and needy travelers.
 Many Haitian refugees went to New York, and because Toussaint spoke French and English, he frequently helped the new immigrants.
 He often arranged sales of goods so they could raise money to live on.
-He crossed barricades to nurse quarantined yellow fever patients during an epidemic in New York.
+He crossed barricades to nurse quarantined yellow fever patients during a 1798 epidemic in New York, working alongside noted physician and yellow-fever expert Richard Bayley.

 Toussaint also helped raise money to build a new Catholic church in New York, which became Old St. Patrick's Cathedral on Mulberry Street.
 He was a benefactor of the first New York City Catholic school for Black children at St. Vincent de Paul on Canal Street.